 Deciding about a dental treatment that could work for you is not something you leave up to your dentist wholly.
-Technically, a dentist near you can only guide you and make necessary recommendations for your treatment.
+Technically, a dentist near me can only guide you and make necessary recommendations for your treatment.
 It is especially the case when you have to choose between two different oral appliances that can both help you achieve your dental expectations.
-When it comes to getting Invisalign® near you, for example, you have to make a calculated and informed decision before getting them.
+When it comes to getting Invisalign® near me, for example, you have to make a calculated and informed decision before getting them.
 The first question to ask is whether they are fit for you, based on your reason for getting them.

 What Is Invisalign?

 It is a type of teeth aligner used in orthodontic dentistry to straighten and properly align teeth.
 The use of Invisalign in Vancouver, BC, has been for many years but is quickly amassing popularity today where everyone is concerned about their aesthetic appearance.

 Invisalign braces feature a tray of transparent teeth aligners, which is where they get the name from.
 Ideally, they are virtually invisible when you wear them.
 The aligners are worn over teeth and can help realign malpositioned teeth.
 Depending on your underlying orthodontic problem, your dentist will let you in on your options regarding the use of teeth aligners for your treatment.